HugoCornelis/userdocs/tutorial-networks/tutorial-networks.rst

 In this case it is an ellipsoid centered on (0,0,0), and having principal axes of length equal to 1,2 times the cell separation.

-We also want to define a "target exclude" region that excludes the source cell, so that it doesn't connect to itself.
-This is done by defining the region to be a box centered on the source, with sides equal to the cell separation.
+We also want to define a target 'exclude' region that excludes the source cell, so that it doesn't connect to itself.
+This is done by defining the region to be a box centered on the source, with sides equal to the half cell separation in each direction.

 The probability of a connection is set to 1.0, so all connections will be made that fit this prescription.
 A random number seed is set for making probabilistic connections, but it is not used in this case.

-To connect to nearest neighbors and the 4 diagonal neighbors, we would use a box for the target include, that is slighly larger than the desired region, e.g.::
+To connect to nearest neighbors and the 4 diagonal neighbors, we would use a box for the target include that is slighly larger than the desired region, e.g.::

   include => {